zarify/processing/README.md

 # processing
 Playing with Processing and Python.
+Most of these are fairly rudimentary experiments, with a couple of more involved pieces that I've done in an attempt to make something I feel suits the idea of "Generative Art".

 ## Solar System
 Starting to play with generative art.
 Uses a nice (but super slow) technique for creating the nebula splotches.
 This was inspired by a couple of Eric Davidson's ([Github](https://github.com/erdavids), [YouTube](https://www.youtube.com/channel/UCUrmX3SvpPerq-KAfGBrgGQ)) examples of [watercolours](https://github.com/erdavids/WatercolorClouds) and [solar system](https://github.com/erdavids/Generative-Space-System).